Meet An Acupuncture Patient

 Traditional Chinese Medicine is a very safe and effective treatment for many disease states.
 Most patients learn to enjoy their acupuncture sessions.
 Remember to ask your veterinarian about acupuncture and Chinese herbology as treatment options.

 Initial acupuncture consults are 60 minutes.
 All other acupuncture visits are around 30 minutes.
 One of the patient’s owners needs to be present for the initial consult.
 After the initial treatment feel free to drop your pet off for the day or send a friend with an update to the appointment.
 You will need to give a 24 hour cancellation notice to avoid being charged for an appointment.

 Dr. Williams was certified in 2001 by the International Veterinary Acupuncture Society (IVAS).
 Additionally, in 2004, she completed an extensive course through IVAS in Veterinary Chinese Herbology.
+She also completed a comprehensive course in homeopathy by Dr. Pitcairn in 2010.
+In 2013, she completed the food therapy course at the Chi Institute.
 She feels that these complementary modalities are important assets to her traditional veterinary medicine and can significantly benefit her patients.